Undergraduate Audition Requirements

 • Please confirm all performance obligations and other potential scheduling conflicts before submitting an RFA form.
 A prospective student may change an on-campus audition date only once following his/her initial request.
 If you must miss an assigned audition date, please notify the Auditions Coordinator or the Vocal Studies Division's Recruiting Coordinator of your cancellation as soon as possible.

-January 25, 2014 — Meadows Recital Hall -- Glennis McCrary Music Building
+Saturday, January 24, 2015 - Meadows Recital Hall - McCrary Music Building (morning and afternoon)

 • The Vocal Studies Division accepts audition requests only from those prospective undergraduate students wishing to pursue the following fields of study:

 Please know that only prospective students wishing to pursue any of the above degrees marked with an asterisk (*) will be considered for vocal scholarships.
 Prospective students intending to major in any of the above five degrees may request and give an audition before being accepted by the university but, as earlier noted, you still must apply to the university before requesting a vocal audition space.